Alex-K02/NewsApp/README.md

 ### UI Design
 * Main Page: An intuitive main screen layout, connected to Core Data, allows users to easily browse articles.
 * Article Detail Page: A detailed view for each article, designed to enhance readability and engagement.
-(Screenshot placeholders for main page and detail page)

 ## Extended Functionality
 ### User Preferences